rossharper/Hexrot/README.md

 - stats reporting for user clicks to display rendered
 - crash reporting

+- Reintroduce the View and Presenter interfaces to the SodaList (wrapping/marshalling between the model and CollectionView)
+- Create WEAR and TV UIs to demonstrate reusability of presenters with different views

 LOOK AT
 android data binding (can handle the main thread marshalling for me?) agera
+Dagger for Fragment/Activity dependency injection